-We are hot tub people and I appreciated there being hot tubs scattered around through out the decks on the ship.
+We are hot tub people and I appreciated there being hot tubs scattered around throughout the decks on the ship.
 I saw at least six hot tubs while I was walking around.
-We always mangaged to find an empty hot tub or at least half empty.
+We always managed to find an empty hot tub or at least half empty.
 The servers walk around the hot tub area and take drink orders.

 The Bliss has two water slides.
 One of the slides, the Aqua Racer, is a tube ride where you can race next to someone.
 The body slide is insane!
 It has one of those floors that drops out from underneath you and you go zooming down.

 There is a water playground for younger kids with tipping buckets, water cannons, and slides.
 This is perfect for younger children, especially if the parents do not feel like getting into the pool.

 The Bliss has a two-level race track and it is so fun.
 We went twice while we were onboard, because once just wasn’t enough.
 The cars go surprisingly fast.
 They are electric go-karts.
 The go-karts do cost extra, $9.95 USD Adult | $9.95 USD Children.

 They have a great laser tag set up on level 20 of the ship.
 This is the first ever open-air laser tag experience at sea on a North American-based ship.
 The laser tag also costs extra, $5 USD per session.
 My kids had so much fun playing laser tag.
 They even have laser tag at night.

 There’s even a place to bowl on board at The Local Bar and Grill.
 It’s old school bowling with small bowling balls and a ton of fun for families.
 There are only two lanes, so you may have to wait.
 As far as I could tell there was no extra charge to bowl.
 We just walked up and played.